ripple/opensource.ripple.com/docs/xls-81d-permissioned-dexes/permissioned-dexes.md

 The permissioned DEXes feature is enabled by the **PermissionedDEX** amendment, and relies on the [Credentials](https://xrpl.org/docs/concepts/decentralized-storage/credentials) and [Permissioned Domains](https://xrpl.org/docs/concepts/tokens/decentralized-exchange/permissioned-domains) amendments, so it cannot be used until _all_ of those amendments have been enabled.

 Permissioned DEXes are incompatible with Automated Market Makers (AMMs).
 Permissioned offers and permissioned payments cannot be filled by AMMs, and access to AMMs cannot be restricted by a permissioned domain.
+Trades that use the open DEX can sometimes consume a hybrid offer and use an AMM in the same transaction, but transactions that specify a domain cannot use any AMMs.

 Each permissioned DEX is separate, with its own order books and offers.
 A single transaction cannot trade in multiple permissioned DEXes or aggregate liquidity from multiple permissioned DEXes.
 Hybrid offers can use a mix of one permissioned DEX and the open DEX, but they cannot use multiple different permissioned DEXes.